 Our multimedia staff collaborates with members of the campus community to illustrate the University's people, intellectual endeavors, events and places through photography and video, in formats including print, web and social media.

 If you are seeking new photography, we have experience in portraiture, studio photography, classroom and campus photography, event photography and photo editing.
 We can advise on the best approaches, locations, times and equipment for a photo shoot.
+Submit a request through our online form.

 If members of our team are unavailable, we can advise you on working with trusted freelancers and help you arrange a shoot.